Mtaahir-03/AdventureLogger---Assigment-4/README.md

 ## 📄 License

-This project is created for educational purposes as part of an iOS Development course assessment.
+This is a personal project built to explore and showcase modern iOS development techniques.

 ---